intrbiz/bergamot-site/src/main/views/docs/user/install.md

  * Bergamot UI daemon
  * Bergamot email notification daemon
  * Bergamot SMS notification daemon (optional)
+ * Bergamot Agent Manager
  * RabbitMQ server
  * PostgreSQL database server

 Then deploy the worker daemons onto a separate server or many worker servers, it is acceptable to deploy all the worker components onto one worker server.

+For a high availability deployment, you will need to cluster the PostgreSQL and RabbitMQ servers.

 ## Prerequisites